 Frances Mansell was born in 1625, in Golden Grove, Flintshire, Wales, United Kingdom.
 She had at least 1 daughter with Rowland Vaughan.
 She died in 1657, in Pembrey, Carmarthenshire, Wales, United Kingdom, at the age of 32.

-English (chiefly West Midlands):1. (of Norman origin): habitational or regional name from Old French mansel ‘inhabitant of Le Mans or the surrounding area of Maine’.
+(of Norman origin): habitational name from Old French mansel ‘inhabitant of Le Mans or the surrounding area of Maine’.
 The place was originally named in Latin (ad) Ceromannos, from the name of the Gaulish tribe living there, the Ceromanni.
-The name was reduced to Celmans and then became Le Mans as a result of the mistaken identification of the first syllable with the Old French demonstrative adjective.
-2. status name for a particular type of feudal tenant, Anglo-Norman French mansel, one who occupied a manse (Late Latin mansa ‘dwelling’), a measure of land sufficient to support one family.
-3. some early examples, such as Thomas filius Manselli (Northumbria 1256 ), point to derivation from a personal name, perhaps the Germanic derivative of Mann 2 Latinized as Manzellinus.
+The name was shortened to Celmans and then became Le Mans as a result of the mistaken identification of the first syllable with the Old French demonstrative adjective.